Dhela19/Techspot/README.md

-###Techspot - a web template
+Techspot - a web template
 Hi and thanks for viewing this project,this is a web template made with HTML and CSS by Dhela Frank, any feedback and suggestions is greatly appreciated.

-#please note, when viewing the html page, be connected to the internet for full functionality

-##Color Palette used
+Color Palette used

     1. #7755F0
     2. #0096AC